Categories in Tantra

 What role does lineage, and the so-called “blessings” of the lineage, have to do with the effectiveness of the mantra, since different lineages will pronounce the same mantra differently?

-You’d have to say that it does have a certain role.
+We’d have to say that it does have a certain role.
 Does this involve blessings?
 “Blessings” is a translation that I don’t particularly like.
-It’s the word “chinlab” (byin-rlabs); “adhisthana” in Sanskrit.
-“Adhisthana” is to place something in a higher position: “adhi” means higher, “sthana” is place or situation.
-So it’s an uplifting of the energy of something.
+It’s the word “chinlab” (byin-rlabs), and “adhisthana” in Sanskrit.
+Adhisthana is to place something in a higher position: “adhi” means higher, and “sthana” is place or situation.
+It’s an uplifting of the energy of something.
 The Tibetans translate it as “chingyilab” (byin-gyis rlabs); “lab” is waves, and with “chingyi,” so waves that make something more brilliant.
-So, in this sense, inspiring, uplifting, and so on.
-So that’s why I translate it as “inspiration.”
+In this sense, inspiring, uplifting, and so on.
+That’s why I translate it as “inspiration.”

-Now what type of phenomenon is this chinlab, is this inspiration?
+Now, what type of phenomenon is this chinlab?
+Is this inspiration?
 Is it a form of physical matter?
 Is it a way of being aware of something?
 That’s a difficult question.
 That’s a very difficult question.
 I think it would probably have to be a noncongruent affecting variable (ldan-min ’du-byed), this thing that’s in the “neither” category.
-That again is something which is imputed on the basis of the various lamas who have recited it, and practiced it, and achieved attainments with it, and so on.
-So that you would infer that there is an uplifting of it.
+That again is something which is imputed on the basis of the various lamas who have recited it, practiced it and achieved attainments with it, and so on, so that we would infer that there is an uplifting of it.

-There’s probably some energy involved, but I don’t know – I mean, where is that energy?
+There’s probably some energy involved, but I don’t know.
+I mean, where is that energy?
 If it’s an energy, where is the energy of the blessings or the inspiration?
-Is it in – well, it can’t be in the category.
+Well, it can’t be in the category.
 We were speaking about categories, the audio category of the sound of OM MANI PADME HUM, that no matter who says it, in whatever voice, it’s still OM MANI PADME HUM.
-And no matter whether they pronounce it OM MANI PADME HUM silly voice or OM MANI PADME HUM normal voice, it’s still OM MANI PADME HUM.
-So the energy can’t be in the category.
+No matter whether they pronounce it, OM MANI PADME HUM in a silly voice or OM MANI PADME HUM in a normal voice, it’s still OM MANI PADME HUM.
+So, the energy can’t be in the category.
 Is it in each individual sound that each individual person makes?
 I don’t know.
-You’d have to say it’s an imputation.
+We’d have to say it’s an imputation.
 How does it work?
 Is it on the side of the category?
-Well the category is just a mental construct – how could it be on the side of the category?
+Well, the category is just a mental construct, so how could it be on the side of the category?
 A category doesn’t exist somewhere up in the sky.
 Where is it?
-Is it in the sounds that I individually make?
+Is it in the sounds that we individually make?
 I don’t know.
-If you didn’t know that there was a lineage of OM MANI PADME HUM, and of people who practiced that, would you still receive the lineage inspiration from reciting it?
+If we didn’t know that there was a lineage of OM MANI PADME HUM, and of people who practiced that, would we still receive the lineage inspiration from reciting it?
 These would be very interesting questions to debate.
 I have no idea what the answer would be.
 What do you think?

 If you are open enough and receptive enough, then you would receive the inspiring energy.